-In the last blog post we talked about allergy shots and how they can help you manage your allergies by slowly introducing your body to small doses of the allergens that usually trigger your allergic reactions.
+In the last blog post on allergy shots, we talked about how they can help you manage your allergies by slowly introducing your body to small doses of the allergens that usually trigger your allergic reactions.

 - To dramatically reduce or even eliminate allergic reactions when coming in contact with allergens

 - To eliminate the need for constant allergy medication intake

 - To eventually eliminate the need for sublingual immunotherapy treatment*

 *Some people might need to continue maintenance immunotherapy treatment to prolong the effects.

 Sublingual Allergy Drops as a Substitute for Allergy Shots